verse/verse/README.md

     $ cmake ../
     $ make

+If you want to build release version, then you have to run cmake with following parameter:

+    $ cmake -DCMAKE_BUILD_TYPE=Release ../

 If you want to build Verse with Clang, then you have to do more

     $ export CC=/usr/bin/clang